-The Hoodlum at the end of the day is a cruiser styled bike, so when it comes to suspension and comfort you know what to expect, it will be a slightly firmer ride when compared to some other styles of motorbikes.
+At the end of the day, the Hoodlum is a cruiser styled bike, so when it comes to suspension and comfort you know what to expect, it will be a slightly firmer ride when compared to some other styles of motorbikes.

-The Sinnis has foot plates instead of the normal pegs to help provide that cruiser look and feel, so if you are not experienced with this it will take a little bit of getting used to, once you are used to them though you soon put them to good use as you cruise on long stretches.
+The Hoodlum has foot plates instead of the normal pegs to help provide that cruiser look and feel, so if you are not experienced with this it will take a little bit of getting used to, but once you are used to them you soon put them to good use as you cruise on long stretches.

 Engine and Performance

 When it comes to power the Hoodlum is packed with a ZS (or Zongshen if you prefer) single cylinder, 2 valve, 125cc air cooled motor putting out 11.2 horses.

 Although down in power when compared to some 125s which are closer to that 15bhp limit, the Hoodlum is quite respectable on the acceleration and top speed front.
 It accelerates nicely, and you can really stretch fourth gear well to help build up speed before committing it into 5th.
 Top speed wise you’ll get to 65mph quite easily, on decent stretches 70mph was indicated on a few occasions, so this is definitely possible.
 Going up hills and slopes (as you’d expect for a 125) will see the top speed drop to around 50mph-60mph depending on how steep the gradient is.